coderFeedForwardAlg/mags_chat/README.md

-# AI assisteant that can be sent to imployers who may want to hier me.
+# (arcived) AI assisteant that can be sent to imployers who may want to hier me.